-Recipients of the L&S Academic Staff Early Career Award must have 3-8 years’ experience and demonstrate outstanding performance, promise of future contributions and a high degree of professionalism.
+Recipients of the L&S Academic Staff Early Career Award must have 0-7 years’ (including the current year) experience and demonstrate outstanding performance, promise of future contributions and a high degree of professionalism.

 Associate Director, La Follette School of Public Affairs